Frequently Asked Questions about Hyaluronic Acid Fillers (HAF)

 Q: What other filler substances are there?

-A: There are several filler substances that have recently been approved by the FDA for cosmetic purposes.
+A: There are several filler substances that have been approved by the FDA for cosmetic purposes.
 These other fillers may have longer lasting results than collagen and hyaluronic acid.
 However, because these agents have not been as widely used, we currently know less about their effectiveness and long-term safety compared to collagen and hyaluronic acid.
-These other filler products include polymethyl methacrylate-combined with bovine collagen [Artecoll™ & Artefill™], poly-L-lactic acid [Sculptra™ & New-Fill™], and calcium hydroxylapatite [Radiesse™].
-The Rutland Skin Center does now offer Radiesse.
+These other filler products include polymethyl methacrylate-combined with bovine collagen [Artecoll & Artefill], poly-L-lactic acid [Sculptra & New-Fill], and calcium hydroxylapatite [Radiesse].
+The Rutland Skin Center does offer Radiesse ($600 for 0.8 ccc and $750 for 1.5 cc syringe), that must be preordered before your appointment.
+Prices are subject to change without notice.
 Radiesse is best suited for deeper filling and volumizing the skin.
 It is useful for filling the concavities under the mouth creases, building up the cheek bone areas, and filling skin creases.
 Dr. McCauliffe does not use this in the lips.
-The major advantage of Radiesse over the HAF products is in longevity, lasting up to a year, sometimes longer.
-Disadvantages of this filler is that it is more likely to cause temporary swelling and bruising, and costs more.
-Dr. McCauliffe will offer treatments with other filler substances, when it becomes more apparent that they are safe and provide advantages over hyaluronic acid, collagen, and Radiesse.
+The major advantage of Radiesse is in longevity, lasting up to 12, sometimes longer.
+Disadvantages of this filler is that it is more likely to cause temporary swelling.
+Dr. McCauliffe will offer treatments with other filler substances, when it becomes more apparent that they are safe and provide advantages over hyaluronic acid and Radiesse.

 Q: What do I need to do to before scheduling an appointment for HAF treatment?

 A: Simply call the Rutland Skin Center (773-3553) to make an appointment for a consultation with Dr. McCauliffe.
 He will discuss many skin care issues and review with you various treatments that are available to help you maintain and restore your skin's healthy appearance.
 If he feels that you are a good candidate for HAF treatment he will ask you to schedule an appointment for this.
 If Dr. McCauliffe has previously informed you that you are a good candidate for this treatment, you can make a 30 minute appointment for treatment.
-If not previously discussed, you should ask to speak with one of our nurses regarding the application of an anesthetic cream to the treatment areas, prior to your appointment.
+If not previously discussed, you should ask to speak with one of our medical assistants regarding the application of an anesthetic cream to the treatment areas, prior to your appointment.